 - How protection for these rights should be strengthened for people in Scotland?

-We are delighted that the Center for Economic and Social Rights (CESR) supported our workshops.
+We were delighted that the Center for Economic and Social Rights (CESR) supported our workshops.
 Workshop participants learned from CESR's distinct, globally recognised methodology for monitoring economic and social rights to strengthen protection of rights.

 The Commission convened a Steering Group of experts from civil society (charities) and public authorities to oversee the events and more broadly to consider the benefits and challenges of increased incorporation of international human rights standards, (including economic, social and cultural rights) into Scots law.